carello/genieutils/README.md

 * Next, edit the excel sheet in the `src` directory for your topology; save a `.csv` file in MS-DOS format.
 Edit the `create_testbed_mocks-1.2.py` to point to these files.
 * Refer back to the DevNet lab on how to use.

-Note: The jinja2 templates are pretty simple and not very robust.
-There's probably a better way to do this, but this was my first attempt using jinja2.
-The templates are build to ouput the proper format including spaces and line returns.
-If you edit these template files, check your yaml output.
+Note: The jinja2 templates are pretty rudimentary; there's probably better ways to do this...
+The templates are build to output the proper yaml format, including spaces and line returns.
+If you edit these template files, please check your yaml output.